LimeChain/matchstick/README.md

 ```

 ### Run
+I you are using version 0.22.0+ of graph-cli and API version 0.0.5 you can simply run Matchstick by using the `graph test` command followed by your datasource name (after you've compiled your subgraph using `graph build`).

-To run the framework, you simply need to provide a datasource name (after you've compiled your subgraph using `graph build`).
+To run the framework with API version 0.0.4 mappings and an older version of graph-cli, you need to provide a datasource name (after you've compiled your subgraph using `graph build`).

 Just run the following in the root folder of your project:

 `./matchstick <DATASOURCE NAME>`

-For instance, in our [demo subgraph example](https://github.com/LimeChain/demo-subgraph "demo subgraph"), the command look like this:
+For instance, in our [demo subgraph example](https://github.com/LimeChain/demo-subgraph "demo subgraph"), the command looks like this:

 `./matchstick Gravity`